Skip to content

 • Productive vs. Unproductive: Paid tasks can be further defined as productive ('Coaching', 'Back Office Work') or unproductive ('Break').
 This feeds directly into occupancy and productivity reporting.

-AI Agents can automatically resolve a massive percentage of common inquiries.
+AI Agents can automatically resolve common inquiries without human intervention.

 • How it Works: It uses your Zendesk Guide articles and configured "procedures" to deliver instant resolutions.

-Copilot works alongside your human agents to make them faster and smarter.
+Copilot works alongside your human agents to make them faster.

 • For Agents:

-• Auto Assist: This is a game-changer.
-It proactively suggests full replies and actions based on admin-defined Procedures (playbooks for specific intents).
+• Auto Assist: It proactively suggests full replies and actions based on admin-defined Procedures (playbooks for specific intents).
 Track the Acceptance Rate on the Copilot dashboard to see how much your agents trust and rely on these suggestions.

 • Generative Writing Tools: Helps agents rephrase, expand, or change the tone of their messages with a click.